 Where do I drop off my departing guests?
 Departing guests are dropped off curbside to the terminal on the upper roadway.

 Is there an AVI Per-Trip Fee for dropping off departing guests?
 No. There is no AVI gate on the upper roadway and so there is no AVI Per-Trip fee to drop off your departing guests.

 May I park and wait curbside for my guests?
 The curbside of the inner roadway is only for picking up arriving guests.
 The Federal Aviation Administration (FAA) restricts parking within 300 feet of the airport terminal.
 State police and airport security enforce this law.
 It is recommended that you park in the Commercial Vehicle Holding (CVH) lot and communicate with your guest by cell phone to coordinate pick up curbside on the inner roadway.

 Once I pass through the AVI gate, how much time do I have?
 There is a 30 minute dwell time, however, State police and airport security patrol the curbside of the inner roadway and so communicating with your guest to coordinate pick up is recommended.

 What happens if my AVI account reaches zero?
 The AVI system will automatically deny access when an AVI account balance reaches zero.
 The Ground Transportation office provides monthly AVI account statements so that you can replenish and maintain the amount needed to ensure continued AVI gate access.

-If you have additional questions, or if we may be of further assistance to you, please contact Susan Giliberto with the Connecticut Airport Authority at (860) 254-5329 or email her at firstname.lastname@example.org.
+If you have additional questions, or if we may be of further assistance to you, please contact Teddy Minch with the Connecticut Airport Authority at (860) 254-5329 or email him at email@example.com.